brikis98/yevgeniy-brikman-homepage/_posts/2016-10-17-user-interface-design-for-programmers.md

 > 3. Figure out the user model -- how the user will expect to accomplish those activities
 > 4. Sketch out the first draft of the design
 > 5. Iterate over your design again and again, making it easier and easier until it's well within the capabilities of your imaginary users
 > 6. Watch real humans trying to use your software.
-Note the areas where people have trouble, which probably demonstrate areas where the program model isn't matching the user model."
+Note the areas where people have trouble, which probably demonstrate areas where the program model isn't matching the user model.

 ## Rating